grunwaldlab/demulticoder/index.md

 ### Citation

-The package was developed by Martha Sudermann, Zachary Foster, Samantha Dawson, Hung Phan, Jeff Chang, and Ni.laus Grünwald/
+The package was developed by Martha Sudermann, Zachary Foster, Samantha Dawson, Hung Phan, Jeff Chang, and Niklaus Grünwald

 Stay tuned for associated manuscript.